openenergymonitor/emonTH/README.md

-# emonTH - Wireless Temperature and Humidity monitoring node
+# openEMC - Wireless Estimated Moisture Content, Temperature, and Humidity monitoring node

-Part of the openenergymonitor.org project
+Read more about this project [here](http://the-blog-post), including what EMC is, and why monitoring it is vital to getting the most out of your shop.

+This software is based on the openenergymonitor.org emonTH project.

 Main emonTH page: http://openenergymonitor.org/emon/modules/emonTH